 This is a mere snapshot of what an impact contributed revenue has in our communities throughout Metropolitan Detroit.

 We are grateful for the gifts given to our Y to support the youth and families in our region.

 Association Annual Campaign Chair

 Chief Development Officer

-It has been a year of transition for the YMCA of Metropolitan Detroit.
+It has been a year of transition and growth for the YMCA of Metropolitan Detroit.
 A change in leadership, a new debt structure and banking partners, and a focus on sharing our mission-driven purpose.
 More change is on the horizon.
 In the second half of 2014, we engaged a new software company to enhance our member experience and launch our online presence into the 21st century.
 We are set to go live with the member management software system in August of 2015, and the opportunities that come with these changes are both demanding and exciting.

 During these changes, we remain steadfast in our dedication to meet the financial goals of the organization.
 We’re thrilled to announce that in 2014, we strengthened operating results and met debt covenant requirements under our new financing arrangement.
 For the second year in a row, we were able to invest more into one of our greatest assets -- our staff.
 We implemented a merit increase again in 2014 and delivered on those increases one month earlier than we did in 2013.

 Additionally, membership dues and program fees continued to grow, with high quality activities such as summer camp, after school care and personal training leading the way.
 Girls on the Run and STRIDE increased by 69 percent; this success demonstrates that we are filling a giant need in the community by providing kids with lifelong lessons of self-worth and overcoming obstacles through exercise.
 Overall, our association’s growth signals that we are impacting more lives by serving more individuals through our work in the community.